 - fang (n.)

-The sense of "canine tooth" (1550s) probably developed from Old English fengtoð, literally "catching- or grasping-tooth."
+The sense of "canine tooth" (1550s) was not in Middle English and probably developed from Old English fengtoð, literally "catching- or grasping-tooth."
+Compare German Fangzahn.
 Transferred to the venom tooth of a serpent, etc., by 1800.